frederickbyte/portfolio/src/articles.md

 paginationAnchor: '#post-list'
 ---

 Recent articles and notes from yours truly.
-These articles are of anything that piques my interest, so I have added some <b>#hashtags</b> to let you know what each article discusses.
+These writings are of anything that piques my interest, so I have added some <b>#hashtags</b> to let you know what each one discusses.